wayneIBM/vpc-on-classic/console-tutorial.md

 {: #before}
 Make sure you have sufficient permissions to create and manage resources in your VPC.
 For more information, see [Managing user permissions for VPC resources](/docs/vpc-on-classic?topic=vpc-on-classic-managing-user-permissions-for-vpc-resources).

 Generate an SSH key, which will be used to connect to the virtual server instance.
-For example, generate an SSH key on your Linux server by running the command `ssh-keygen -t rsa -C "user_ID"`.
+For example, generate an SSH key on your Linux or macOS server by running the command `ssh-keygen -t rsa -C "user_ID"`.
 That command generates two files.
 The generated public key is in the `<your key>.pub` file.
+For Windows operating systems, you can use a tool like PuTTYgen to generate an SSH key.

 If you plan to create a load balancer and use HTTPs for the listener, an SSL certificate is required.
 You can manage certificates with [IBM Certificate Manager](https://{DomainName}/catalog/services/certificate-manager){: external}.
 You must also create an authorization to allow your load balancer instance to access the Certificate Manager instance that contains the SSL certificate.
 You can create an authorization through [Identity and Access Authorizations](https://{DomainName}/iam/authorizations){: external}.
 For the source, select **VPC Infrastructure** as the Source service, **Load Balancer for VPC** as the Resource type, and **All resource instances** for the Source resource instance.
 Select **Certificate Manager** as the Target service and assign **Writer** for the service access role.
 Set the Target service instance to  **All instances** or to your specific Certificate Manager instance.
 For more information, see [Using Load Balancers in IBM Cloud VPC](/docs/vpc-on-classic-network?topic=vpc-on-classic-network---using-load-balancers-in-ibm-cloud-vpc).